-- Report any concerns about the conduct of any member of staff, supply staff or volunteer to the Headteacher as soon as possible.
-Allegations against a teacher who is no longer teaching should be referred to the Headteacher who will consult with the LADO and the police. - If an allegation is made against the Headteacher, the concerns need to be raised wi the Chair of Governors as soon as possible.
+- Staff will report any concerns about the conduct of any member of staff, supply staff or volunteer to the Headteacher as soon as possible. - If an allegation is made against the Headteacher, the concerns need to be raised with the Chair of Governors as soon as possible.
 If the Chair of Governors is not available, then the LADO should be contacted directly. - There may be situations when the Headteacher or Chair of Governors will want to involve the police immediately if the person is deemed to be an immediate risk to children or there is evidence of a possible criminal offence. - Once an allegation has been received by the Headteacher or Chair of Governors they will contact the LADO on 01962 876364 or child.protection@hants.gov.uk as soon as possible and before carrying out any investigation into the allegation. - Inform the parents of the allegation unless there is a good reason not to

-In liaison with the LADO, the school will determine how to proceed and if necessary the LADO will refer the matter to Children's Social Care and/or the police.
+In liaison with the LADO, the school will determine how to proceed and if necessary, the LADO will refer the matter to Children's Social Care and/or the police.

-When receiving information from outside agencies about school staff, the LADO will assess the potential for transferrable risk, and make disclosure to the school where there is a likelihood of transferrable risk to children and there is a pressing need.
+When receiving information from outside agencies about school staff, the LADO will assess the potential for transferrable risk, and make a disclosure to the school where there is a likelihood of transferrable risk to children and there is a pressing need.

-If the matter is investigated internally, the LADO will advise the school to seek guidance from their personnel/HR provider in following procedures set out in Chapter 4 of 'Keeping Children Safe in Education' (2020) and the HSCP procedures
+If the matter is investigated internally, the LADO will advise the school to seek guidance from their personnel/HR provider in following procedures set out in Chapter 4 of 'Keeping Children Safe in Education' (2022) and the HSCP procedures